 Hope Hull is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hope Hull is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Hope Hull who work in healthcare (21.86%), management occupations (13.01%), and office and administrative support (10.23%).

-Being a small town, Hope Hull does not have a public transit system used by locals to get to and from work.
+Hope Hull is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of Hope Hull citizens is very high relative to the national average among all cities (21.84%): 34.62% of adults in Hope Hull have a bachelor's degree or even advanced degree.